ArrogantGao/Personal_Materials/defense/main.typ

 Our method is applied to the all-atom simulations of SPC/E water confined by slabs, where $L_x = L_y = H = 55.9 angstrom$ and consists of 17496 atoms.

 #figure(
-  image("figs/spce.png", width: 500pt),
+  image("figs/spce.png", width: 550pt),
   caption: [#text(15pt)[All-atom simulations of SPC/E water confined by slabs.]], )

 #pagebreak()

-We further applied our method to the simulations of SPC/E water confined by slabs with different dielectric constants, where $gamma_u = gamma_d = -0.5$, the system consists of 53367 atoms.
+We applied our method to the simulations of SPC/E water confined by slabs with different dielectric constants, where $gamma_u = gamma_d = -0.5$, the system consists of 53367 atoms.

 #figure(
-  image("figs/spce_dielectric.png", width: 500pt),
+  image("figs/spce_dielectric.png", width: 550pt),
   caption: [#text(15pt)[All-atom simulations of SPC/E water dielectrically confined by slabs.]], )